dansays/housesitter-instructions/README.md

 Medication is given twice a day.
 Hiding her pills in a dogfood meatball is the easiest way for the medicine to go down.
 Here's the technique we use:

-1. Wear latex gloves.
+1. Wear latex gloves!
 She's on some heavy-duty shit that has to be handled carefully.
 2. Gather her pills onto a small square of paper towel, into a pharmaceutical mise en place of sorts.
 3. Grab a small scoop of wet dog food with one hand.
 4. With the other hand, spread a smear of peanut butter onto the top of the dog food with a butter knife.